AntoineD/docstring-inheritance/README.md

 """
 ```

-Here the keys are the arguments names.
+Here the keys are the argument names.
-The description for the key `y` has been overridden
+The description for the argument `y` has been overridden
-and the description for the key `z` has been added.
+and the description for the argument `z` has been added.
-The only remaining description from the parent is for the key `w`.
+The only remaining description from the parent is for the argument `w`.

 # Advanced usage